Email Print Bookmark & Share

 Public Parks

-Public parks cover over one quarter of Geneva providing the populous with a quiet haven of rolling lawns and tree lined walkways.
-Dotted with many curious sculptures and attractions, there are a few parks worthwhile visiting.
-Bastion Park houses the 328-foot (100m) Reformation Wall,... see full details
+Public parks cover over one quarter of Geneva and provide a quiet haven of rolling lawns and tree-lined walkways.
+Dotted with many curious sculptures and attractions, they are cert…

 Barbier-Mueller Museum

-A comprehensive collection of 7,000 artworks and artefacts from civilizations around the world, the Barbier-Mueller Museum in Geneva is the outcome of the articles accumulated by Josef Mueller, whose collection began in 1907 and is now continued to this day by his heirs.
-Founded... see full details
+Featuring a comprehensive collection of 7,000 artworks and artefacts from civilisations around the world, the Barbier-Mueller Museum in Geneva is the outcome of the tireless accumu…

 Swiss Alps